 BTEC Extended Diploma in Art and Design or Games Design

 Other qualifications will be considered on an individual basis.

 WSA will offer a place to any applicant who can show evidence of ability and background adequate to undertake the course.
-Our admissions requirement is normally defined on the basis of A levels, but equivalent qualifications are accepted.
-Students with non-traditional academic backgrounds are recruited through presentation of a portfolio of their work on games design and art at interview and overseas students with a variety of qualifications are accepted.
-From 2014, overseas students from institutions with whom WSA have well-established articulation agreements (e.g. Dalian) will be admitted directly into second year of the BA (Hons) Games Design and Art degree programme.
+Our admissions requirement is normally defined on the basis of A levels, but an equivalent standard in other qualifications approved by the University is accepted.
+Students with non-traditional academic backgrounds are recruited through presentation of a portfolio of their relevant work at interview, and overseas students with a variety of qualifications are considered.

 Applications should be made via UCAS.
 Applicants who meet our minimum entry requirements will be invited to attend an individual portfolio interview.
 We will conduct portfolio interviews from December onwards.

 Application deadline: 15 January.
 Early applications are welcomed.

 For the most up-to-date admission information, please check the UCAS website